qgis/QGIS-Django/qgis/plugins/docs/introduction.rst

 * in case of version editing or add, `name` metadata must be = to plugin's name
 * `version` must be unique whithin a plugin's branch
-* the must be one and only *last* versions in each plugin's branch
+* there must be one and only *last* versions in each plugin's branch